GSAlign: Geometric and Semantic Alignment Network for Aerial-Ground Person Re-Identification: Related Work

 Building upon well-established ground surveillance infrastructure, advanced person re-identification algorithms have made significant progress across a range of scenarios, including general scenarios~\cite{sun2019learning,chen2019abd,he2021transreid,zhang2023pha}, occluded scenarios~\cite{wang2020high,li2021diverse,tan2024occluded,ye2024dynamic}, cross-modal scenarios~\cite{shao2023unified,qin2024noisy,zhao2024unifying,luo2025graph}, multi-spectral scenarios~\cite{wang2022interact,zhang2024magic,wang2025decoupled}, and cross-spectral scenarios~\cite{kim2023partmix,tan2023exploring,zhang2025adaptive,zhang2023diverse,ren2024implicit}.

 However, with the proliferation of unmanned aerial vehicles (UAVs) and low-altitude platforms augmenting traditional surveillance systems, person ReID research is increasingly extending to aerial-view scenarios~\cite{nguyen2023ag}.
 Initial efforts in this direction focused on aerial-aerial retrieval tasks using datasets such as UAV-Human~\cite{li2021uav} and PRAI-1581~\cite{zhang2020person}.
 More recently, attention has shifted towards connecting the aerial views with traditional ground systems.
 Aerial-Ground person ReID (AG-ReID), where the query and gallery images originate from fundamentally different viewpoints, typically aerial and ground-level perspectives.
 This setup introduces severe spatial and semantic discrepancies, often leading to substantial degradation in identity-preserving cues such as pose, silhouette, and clothing texture~\cite{schumann2017person}.
 Several approaches have been proposed to mitigate these challenges.
 Nguyen \etal~\cite{nguyen2023aerial} proposed a dual-stream structure guided by attributes to enhance semantic disentanglement, later extended to a three-stream model with modality-aware supervision~\cite{nguyen2024ag}.
 Zhang \etal~\cite{zhang2024view} developed the View-Decoupled Transformer (VDT), which explicitly models and separates viewpoint-specific and viewpoint-invariant features.
+SD-ReID~\cite{wang2025sd} proposes a generative framework that leverages diffusion models to synthesize view-specific features and enhance view-invariant person representations.
+In addition, LATex~\cite{zhang2025latex} incorporates attribute-based text knowledge via prompt-tuning strategies on vision-language models, explicitly exploiting the viewpoint-invariant nature of person attributes to improve cross-view retrieval.
 Despite these advances, existing AG-ReID methods still face difficulties in handling extreme spatial distortions and in leveraging visible semantic regions effectively.
 To overcome these limitations, we propose \textbf{GSAlign}, a novel framework that performs instance-adaptive geometric transformation and visibility-aware semantic alignment, promoting robust and spatially consistent feature learning across aerial and ground domains.